western NY Dressage Association

 Musical Freestyle | WNYDA Musical Freestyle Trophy | Donated by Elsie Kellerman |

-- The median score will be used to determine award winners – all scores from WNYDA Challenge Series shows will be used in calculating the median.
+- The median score will be used to determine award winners.
 Challenge series secretaries will submit scores on behalf of all riders.
 Riders do not need to submit scores.

 Trophy | Original Trophy Donated by |